 However, Claire does not regard scones as special occasion bakes, but as things you can prepare very quickly if you don’t have bread.
 So, maybe you won’t impress those guests that much.
 Except if you’re showing off your British baking skills!
 Make some scones and soon I’ll be there.

 You just call out my name and you know, wherever I am, I’ll come running… Oh, yes I will… all you have to do is… bake, and I’ll be there.
 Ain’t good to know you’ve got a friend… Winter, spring, summer or fall…

-Check out this article: The best places to have a Cornish cream tea.
+Check out: The best places to have a Cornish cream tea.

 How to bake scones